luisDVA/annotater/cran-comments.md

 ## No dependency issues

-* This minor patch includes test fixes and adds robustness to pak installations of CRAN packages
+* This minor patch includes test fixes and adds robustness to pak installations of CRAN packages, addresses CRAN check errors potentially linked to the latest release of purrr